 A number of research programs over the last 10 years have indicated that large numbers of deer are damaging vegetation within Royal National Park (RNP).
 The damage is most pronounced in the coastal rainforests, heathlands and some of the threatened vegetation communities such as the Littoral Rainforest.
-This is supported by more recent research by the University of Wollongong and the Department of Environment and Conservation.
+This is supported by more recent research by the University of Wollongong and the Department of Environment and Conservation1.
 This study found that, in the Jibbon-Bundeena area of RNP, deer adversely affected 69 plant species, including saplings of Syzygium paniculatum, a threatened rainforest tree.
 Deer also increased soil erosion.
 Seed production and seedling recruitment are the growth stages most vulnerable to browsing by deer.

-The working party meets regularly to provide advice to the NPWS and monitor the implementation of the Deer Management Plan.
-During the last 12 months, the Deer Working Group has met on three (3) occasions.
+The working party meets regularly to provide support and advice to the NPWS and monitors the implementation of the Deer Management Plan.
+During the last 12 months, the Deer Working Group has met on two (2) occasions.

 The Deer Management Plan requires that an annual report be prepared each year.
-Implementation of the second Deer Management Plan commenced during 2005 and this report covers the progress of works between July 2005 and July 2006.
+Implementation of the second Deer Management Plan commenced during 2005 and this report covers the progress of works between July 2006 and July 2007.